privettoli/privettoli.github.io/_posts/2020-12-07-Secret-Santa.md

 6 - Karen
 7 - Jennifer

-Now, everybody knows for whom they're a Secret Santa this year:
+Now, everybody knows who they will be giving a gift to this year:
 - William -> Richard
 - Barbara -> Lisa
 - Jennifer -> Barbara